Mobile Suit Gundam: Lost War Chronicles: Earth Federation Forces

 In the manga, his unit is known as the Special Forces, 3rd Platoon.

 Corp.
 Noel Anderson (ノエル・アンダーソン) — The operator of the Experimental Unit and the leading female protagonist in the Federation story.
 She is an expert on mobile suit combat theory.
 She is quite the "by the book" kind of person, and this often brought her to question Matt's pacifist stance.
 Although she disagrees with Matt on battle strategies in many occasions, she still shows great admiration for her captain.
 After the war, she is promoted to Ensign and has the chance to meet with the famous operator of the Pegasus Class Warship Thoroughbred, Miu Takizawa.
 She is also the Federation operator for the player for the PSP game, Gundam Battle Royale and one of the operators in the sequels Gundam Battle Chronicles and Gundam Battle Universe.
 One of the cut-scenes in the game imply that she might have a crush on player character.
 She is featured in the PS2 game, G Generation Spirits as an obtainable character.

 1st Lt.
-Rachel Milsteen - A beautiful blonde woman who wears glasses.
+Rachel Milsteen (レーチェル・ミルスティーン) — A beautiful blonde woman who wears glasses.
 She is mission planner of the unit and also acts as an aide-de-camp for the Admiral Kowen.
 She is in charge of mission debriefing and evaluations in the game.